Use It Or Lose It

 Researching Gibran, I happened upon a story about his nephew (and namesake), Kahlil Gibran, a Boston-based sculptor.
 Gibran, the nephew, died in 2008.
 In his obituary, he's quoted as having said this:

 "I believe talent is a grace.
 You don't deny it, you don't affirm it.
 But if you don't work at it, you can lose it.
 The only sin is in squandering talent."

 I don't know if squandering your talent can rightly be called the original sin.
-But it puts me in mind of a damn fine eleventh commandment: Thou shalt not squander thy talent.
-(And if you break it, you better believe you'll regret it.)
+But it'd make a pretty fine eleventh commandmen, wouldn't it?
+Thou shalt not squander thy talent.

-Maybe just this: Copy those remarkable sentences down somewhere and have a look at it every now and again.
-(Once a day wouldn't be a terrible waste of your time.)
+Copy Gibran's remarkable sentences down somewhere and have a look at it every now and again.

 And mark it: #11.